 In 2003, the Copyright Board of Canada associated the word "uploading" with distribution, an act that is not legal according to the Copyright Act of Canada.
 In 2004, a Canadian court judge dealt a blow to the CRIA by issuing a decision that states, in part, "The mere fact of placing a copy on a shared directory in a computer where that copy can be accessed via a P2P service does not amount to distribution."

-2005, that decision was set aside, without any other ruling put in place instead.
+Under appeal in 2005, that decision was set aside, without any other ruling put in place instead.
 This left the act of "uploading" totally open to interpretation, and a new bill has yet to be passed to address this question.

 So, three years later, the only thing we know for sure is that it is legal in Canada to download music files for personal and private use, that distribution is not legal, and uploading is not considered distribution (for now).